cyanwy2018/cyanwy2018/README.md

 cyanwy2018/cyanwy2018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
   Hi, I’m cyan.
-I’m interested in algorithm and translate(Englis to Chinese).
+I’m interested in algorithm and translate.